hodzanassredin/hodzanassredin.github.com/_posts/2014-07-02-way-to-computation-expressions.md

 <p class="meta">02 July 2014 &#8211; Karelia</p>

 In the last [post]({{ site.url }}/2014/06/21/yet-another-monad-guide.html) we described, in short, what a monad is and how we can represent it in c#.
 Now lets check some limitations and possible solutions of our monad implementation.
-Monads alows us to describe some abstract computations line by line and run them on top of container types, which implemnts our IMonad interface.
-Also in c# we can use syntatic sugar, which allows us to express that computations in a more convenient way.
+Monads allows us to describe some abstract computations line by line and run them on top of container types, which implements our IMonad interface.
+Also in c# we can use syntactic sugar, which allows us to express that computations in a more convenient way.
 In fact a monad is a computer, and abstract monadic computations is a program for it.
 But we can ask: is our monadic computer are turing complete?
-Could we express any alghorithm in that monadic language?
+Could we express any algorithm in that monadic language?
 And the answer is yes.
-Without this property IO monad in haskell could not imitate any possible way of computation with side effects.
-But enought words lets prove that by writing some code.
+Without this property IO monad in Haskell could not imitate any possible way of computation with side effects.
+But enough words lets prove that by writing some code.
 Lets try to describe usual control flow expressions: "if else" and "while do" for IMonad interface and describe them in terms of bind and return members.
 {% highlight csharp %}
 public static class TuringMonad
 {